Clifton Daniel (bishop): Early life and education

 Daniel was born on July 4, 1947 in Goldsboro, North Carolina, United States.
 He attended the University of North Carolina at Chapel Hill and graduated in 1969 with a Bachelor of Arts in Spanish education.
 He earned his Master of Divinity from Virginia Theological Seminary in Alexandria, Virginia.
 He received honorary Doctor of Divinity degrees from both Virginia Theological Seminary in 1997 and the University of the South in Sewanee, Tennessee in 1998.

 Ordained ministry

 Daniel was ordained to the diaconate in June 1972, and then to the priesthood in April 1973.
 In 1996 he was elected and consecrated bishop coadjutor of the Episcopal Diocese of East Carolina.
 With the death of B. Sidney Sanders, he became the diocesan bishop on June 5, 1997.
 He served the diocese until 2013, when he became provisional bishop of the Episcopal Diocese of Pennsylvania.
-After the consecration of Daniel Gutierrez in 2016, Daniel was first named interim dean–then on 20 June 2018 appointed 10th Dean–of the Cathedral of St. John the Divine in New York City.
+After the consecration of Daniel Gutierrez in 2016, Daniel was first named interim dean–then on June 20, 2018 appointed 10th Dean–of the Cathedral of St. John the Divine in New York City.
 He resigned as dean on June 30, 2022.

 Personal life

-Daniel's marriage to Anne William Miller produced three daughters.
+He married Anne William Miller with whom he had three daughters.
 His wife died in 2017.